gomorpheus/morpheus-apidoc/source/includes/_users.md

-lastName  |  | The user's last name (optional) password  |  | The password to apply to the user role      |  | A nested id of the role to assign to the user instanceLimits |  | Optional JSON Map of maxCpu, maxMemory (bytes) and maxStorage (bytes) restrictions (0 means unlimited).
-The parameters maxMemoryMiB, maxMemoryGiB, maxStorageMiB and maxStorageGiB can be used to pass values in larger units.
+lastName  |  | The user's last name (optional) password  |  | The password to apply to the user role      |  | A nested id of the role to assign to the user

 This creates a user in your own tenant.